 People keeping the statues warm during winter time.

-The temple at the end of the path was quite amazing itself.
+Path through the cemetary in Koyasan Mother with her child statue in Koyasan cemetary The temple at the end of the path was quite amazing itself.
 Not for its architecture, but for the amount of lanterns hanging from the ceiling in the main hall.
 But it’s not just in the main hall, there were tons of lanterns hanging in the basement of the temple too.
 Including over 1000 little buddha statues.
 I did make the mistake of keeping my hat on while entering the temple and taking pictures while it wasn’t actually allowed, eventhough no one said a thing.
 So bear in mind, next time you visit a temple, make sure you respect the rules.

 Main hall of Okunoin